Research Interests

 Current Projects

-- Design and validation of peptide substrate reporters to measure enzyme activity in cells and cell lysates
+- Application of fluorescently labeled peptide substrate reporters to enzyme assays in diverse species

-- Single-cell analysis of oxidative stress response in Dictyostelium discoideum and in Tetrahymena thermophila
+- Single-cell analysis of stress response in Dictyostelium discoideum and in Tetrahymena thermophila

 For recent updates, visit the Lab Updates page.